 - Enhance undergraduate research and publishing opportunities.

-- Identify and develop candidates for prestigious national scholarships.
+- Identify and mentor candidates for prestigious national scholarships.